asandridge/blackjack/README.md

     make run

-## Variable Rules
+## Rules

-These rules can be updated by the user.
+To run the program with a different ruleset, you can update `options.txt`.

+Use the format `rulename:rulevalue` with a newline separating each rule.

-**Decks**: The number of decks in the shoe.
+`decks - 2, 4, 6, 8`: The number of decks in the shoe.

-**H17**: Whether or not the dealer hits on a soft 17 or not.
+`h17 - true, false`: Whether or not the dealer hits on a soft 17 or not.

-**DAS**: Whether the player is allowed to double after split.
+`das - true, false`: Whether the player is allowed to double after split.

-**Variants**: Whether to change basic strategy based on the true count.
+`variants - true, false`: Whether to change basic strategy based on the true count.

-**Counting Strategy**: What card counting technique to use.
+`counting_strategy - hilo`: What card counting technique to use.

-**Blackjack Payout**: How much the player is payed upon receiving a blackjack.
+`blackjack_payout - 1.5, 1.2`: How much the player is payed upon receiving a blackjack.

-**Resplit Limit**: The max number of decks a player can resplit to.
+`resplit_limit - 2, 3, 4`: The max number of decks a player can resplit to.

 ## Static Rules